Reporting Requirements of EPL Policies

 - Ensure a defense counsel is hired before an answer is due.
-Many EPL policies assert that timely notice means as soon as practicable therefore, you should give notice right away so a defense counsel can be put in place before an answer is due.
+Many EPL policies assert that timely notice means as soon as practicable, therefore, you should give notice right away so a defense counsel can be put in place before an answer is due.

 - Provide Notice of a Potential Claim.
 Some EPL policies allow an employer to give notice before a claim is made (or suit is filed) of circumstances that could lead to one in the future.
-A claim made after the policy is over could be covered if its based on the circumstances the employer reported to the carrier during the policy period.
+A claim made after the policy is over could be covered if it's based on the circumstances the employer reported to the carrier during the policy period.
 Notice of a Potential Claim is generally a good idea, especially if the employer chooses to change EPL carriers after their current policy expires.

 Definition of a Claim

 A lawsuit and an EEOC (or other such administrative) filing fall within the definition of a claim in many EPL policies and must be reported as soon as the employer learns about it.
-In addition to a lawsuit or an EEOC filing, the policy definition of claim may also include written demand for monetary damages or non-monetary relief.
-The EPL carrier may find the definition of claim is met when:
+In addition to a lawsuit or an EEOC filing, the policy definition of a claim may also include written demand for monetary damages or non-monetary relief.
+The EPL carrier may find the definition of a claim is met when:

-- The employee has retained counsel
+- Employee has retained counsel

-- The employee threatened suit
+- Employee threatened suit

 EPL coverage depends on the prompt reporting of claims.
 When in doubt, employers should report matters that could constitute a claim as defined in the policy, as well as circumstances the employer reasonably believes could lead to a claim in the future.